jsonbecker/dataviz-r/README.md

 # dataviz-r

 This tutorial will teach you how to use Plotly and Shiny in R to create interactive data visualizations.
-The first part of the tutorial is hosted on shinyapps.io and can be viewed in your web browser.
+The first part of the tutorial is interactive and uses the [learnr](https://rstudio.github.io/learnr/) R package to teach you plotly in your web browser or RStudio viewer.
 In the second part of the tutorial, switch to opening the numbered .R files in RStudio.
+You can still follow along in the tutorial for the second half.

+# Set Up
+1. Download R
+2. Download RStudio
+3. Inside RStudio go to Tools -> Install Packages and install learnr, plotly, shiny, shinythemes, and all dependencies.
+If the install of any of the packages fails because of dependencies, be sure to search for and install the dependency then try to install the package again.
+4. Download or clone this repository
+5. Open the plotly_shiny_tutorial_v2.md file in RStudio and hit the green arrow where it says "Run Document."
+6. After finishing the first part of the tutorial, open a new RStudio instance and open the .R files to work on the second part of the tutorial on Shiny.
+You can still follow along in the tutorial.